James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 draft: true
 ---

-Firstly i want to start off by saying this post will include a lot of maths and code.
+Firstly i want to start off by saying this post will include a lot of maths and code and assumes some background knoledge of unity, as well as Newtonian and vector mathematics.

-My goal was to get the trajectory of a grenade to start from the weapon and land at a point in front of the player's head/camera.
+My goal was to get the trajectory for a grenade to use in my game, [Quantum Robot](https://james-frowen.github.io/projects/quantum-robot/).
+I wanted this trajectory to start from the weapon and land at a point in front of the player's head/camera.
 The problem with this is that the weapon is offset in all 3 dimensions so things get complicated fast.
-Another minor problem was getting the trajectory path shown to the player line up with the projectile once it was launched.
+Another thing i wanted was to get the trajectory path to the player line up with the projectile once it was launched.

 <div class="image-grid-2-1" style="margin-bottom:12px">
   <div class="image-1-1">
     <p>
-    To display the trajectory you can used a simple <a href="https://docs.unity3d.com/Manual/class-LineRenderer.html">LineRenderer</a>, and to make the projectile move you can apply motion to a <a href="https://docs.unity3d.com/Manual/class-Rigidbody.html">Rigidbody</a>.
+    To display the trajectory we can used a simple <a href="https://docs.unity3d.com/Manual/class-LineRenderer.html">LineRenderer</a>, and to make the projectile move we can apply motion to a <a href="https://docs.unity3d.com/Manual/class-Rigidbody.html">Rigidbody</a>.
     </p>
     <p>
-    I decided that the start of the trajectory path was more important so i made the thickness of the LineRenderer decrease over its path.
-By doing this i dont have to worry about if the projectile is going to land below the height it started at because the line would be near unseeable by that point anyway.
-To change the thickness you can use the Width curve in the inspector.
+    I decided that the start of the trajectory path was more important so we can make the thickness of the LineRenderer decrease over it's path.
+By doing this we do not have to worry about if the projectile is going to land below the height it started at as the line would be near unseeable by that point anyway.
+To change the thickness we can use the Width curve in the inspector.
     </p>
   </div>
   <div class="image-2-1">